gorjanradevski/p_and_o_3/README.md

 # P&O3 Python and image processing guidelines
-The purpose of these guidelines is to help you get going with Python and image processing.
+This repository is intended to provide basic introduction and guidelines to the students of the P&O3 project at KU Leuven.
+These guidelines is to help you get going with Python and image processing.

 ## Prerequisites